 There's a reason Superman was nicknamed the "Man of Steel" - steel is strong.
 But aside from its immense strength, steel's second greatest quality is versatility.

 During the production process, different types of steel are created and categorized by their physical, chemical, and environmental properties.
 These properties include the amount of carbon, the level of impurities, and the addition of other alloying elements.

-Each type of steel allows for different uses and applications, and are broken down into four different groups by the chemical structures and physical properties:
+Each type of steel allows for different uses and applications and is broken down into four different groups by the chemical structures and physical properties:

 1. Carbon Steel

 Carbon steels contain trace amounts of alloying elements such as manganese, silicon, and copper.
 They are often dull and matte in appearance and account for 90% of total steel production.
 There are three sub-groups that categorize carbon steels based on their carbon content: